 Proofreading and editing is another business idea in Nigeria that Nigerian men can go into that is not fully tapped.
 According to Google, there are millions of blogs and websites on the internet.
 These blogs and websites either have editors that are thinking of retirement.

 And your works also prove you can be trusted.
-This is a small scale business in Nigeria you should try if you passionate about writing.
+This is a small-scale business in Nigeria that you should try if you are passionate about writing.

 6. Car Wash Business